Discovery Guide

 Start here

 Fill out the checklist below.
-At the bottom, Step 11 will generate a custom master prompt for you based only on the boxes you checked.
+At the bottom, Step 11 will generate a custom master prompt from your checkboxes, dropdowns, radio answers, written details, and table rows.

 Important note